celeguim/ansible.k8s.centos/README.md

 - Copy SSH keys to these servers

-- Take the playbook-plan.txt as a guid and voi-lá
+- Take the playbook-plan.txt as a guide and voi-lá

 ansible-playbook -i hosts centos-initial.yaml -vv